Transfer Matrix Approach for Topological Edge States: Proof of Zak Phase-Eigenvector Phase relation

 As a result, for all $K$, we have that

+Here, $\ket{1}$ is the position basis vector corresponding to the leftmost site, $K=2\pi m/L$ is the crystal momentum, $L$ is the number of unit cells, and $m$ is the unit cell number.
 We may fix the global phase to $0$, so that the Bloch eigenvector is given by \eqref{aeqn:blocheigvec}.
 We thus see that allowing the phase of the first entry in $\ket{K}$ to vary is equivalent to choosing a different, translated coordinate system for each value of the crystal momentum $K$.

 We are now ripe to prove the assertion \eqref{eqn:zakphaseeigvec} in the main text.
-Defining $\ket{K,\text{Sym}}$ to be the RHS of \eqref{aeqn:blocheigvec} without the global phase factor, the action of the gauge transformation on the derivative is
+Defining $\ket{K,\text{Sym}} =\eu^{-\iu \phi(K)/2} \ket{K}$ to be the RHS of \eqref{aeqn:blocheigvec} without the global phase factor, the action of the gauge transformation on the derivative is

-While computing the inner product $\bra{K,\text{Sym}}\partial_K\ket{K,\text{Sym}}$, the $k^\text{th}$ and $(N-k)^\text{th}$ terms always cancel, so we are left with
+While computing the inner product $\bra{K,\text{Sym}}\partial_K\ket{K,\text{Sym}}$, the $m^\text{th}$ and $(N-m)^\text{th}$ terms always cancel, so we are left with

 as required.